Logical Characterizations of GNNs with Mean Aggregation: Uniform Setting, Reloaded

 In what follows, we use the maximum metric and define the distance of two vectors $\bar{x}$ and $\bar{y}$ of dimension $\delta$ to be ${||\bar{x}-\bar{y}||_{\infty}} = \max_{1\leq i\leq \delta} |x_i-y_i|$.
 The following makes precise why we are interested in $n$-extensions.

-\begin{restatable}{lemma}{lemmagnninvarianceundersmallchanges} Let $\mathcal{G}$ be a \ac{conmeanGNN} with $L$ layers.
+\begin{restatable}{lemma}{lemmagnninvarianceundersmallchanges} Let $\mathcal{G}$ be a \conmeanGNN with $L$ layers.
 Then for all $\varepsilon>0$, $n \geq 1$, and $\ell \in [L]$, there exists a constant $c$ such that for all $c'\geq c$, graphs $H = c'\cdot G$, vertices $(v,i)$ in $H$, and $n$-extensions $H'$ of $H$: $||\bar{x}_{H,(v,i)}^{\ell} - \bar{x}_{H',(v,i)}^\ell||_\infty < \varepsilon$. \end{restatable} One ingredient to the proof of Lemma~\ref{lemma: gnn-invariance-under-small-changes} is the observation that for every \conmeanGNN, there are constant upper and lower bounds on the values that may occur in feature vectors, across all input graphs.
-The reader might want to compare this with {\maxGNN}s where even the number of such values is finite, see the discussion before Theorem~\ref{lem:frommaxgnntoML}.
-For Sum-GNNs, in contrast, neither is the number of values finite nor are there constant upper and lower bounds.
+The reader might want to compare this with {\maxGNN}s where even the number of such values is bounded by a constant, see the discussion before Theorem~\ref{lem:frommaxgnntoML}.

-\begin{restatable}{theorem}{lemconmeangnnsubseteqafml} $\conmeanGNN\cap\MSO \subseteq \AFML$ in the uniform setting. \end{restatable}
+\begin{restatable}{theorem}{lemconmeangnnsubseteqafml} $\contresmeanGNN\cap\MSO \subseteq \AFML$ in the uniform setting. \end{restatable}